Stay Black: Expanding the release

 As early as February 2004, Moyal revealed that Damien Done's second release was in preparation.
 Originally announced as You've Been Dicked Down by the Left Hand of God, but later re-titled Bits of Happy, Moyal began demoing material for it alone at his home studio.
 In retrospective interviews, Moyal revealed that Verhaeghe had expressed reservations about releasing Love Thongs, and insisted that the former record additional material at his own expense to upgrade the release from an extended play into a full-length album.

 In hopes of pleasing Verhaeghe, Moyal recorded and produced a series of new songs at his home studio between 2004 and 2006.
 These included "March Towards Blackness", "Gimme the Mouth", "Jesus Train", "The Saints That Ain't", "Lighten Up (Live in Sao Paulo, Brazil)" (which was not a live track but rather a studio recording, and was later re-recorded in 2016), "Saturday", "It's a Piano Thing", "Shame" and "Palomita Asustada" (also known as "When You Left Your Home", which was later re-recorded in 2016 for Charm Offensive), most of which were shared with fans on the band's Myspace page.
 Moyal, however, was apprehensive about adding this material to Love Thongs, as he felt the songs did not measure up to the quality of the studio material recorded in 2003.

 In the process of revamping the release, several changes were made, including the swapping of the first two songs' positions ("Here Comes the Plague" and "Dude Becomes Sea"), the dropping of "Catsong", designing new artwork, and finally, the re-titling of Love Thongs to Stay Black.
-Although "Catsong" was dropped from this version of Stay Black, the song appeared on the soundtrack to the Vice magazine travel documentary The Vice Guide to Travel, released on DVD on October 3, 2006.
+Although "Catsong" was dropped from this version of Stay Black, the song appeared on the soundtrack to the Vice magazine travel documentary The Vice Guide to Travel, released on CD (soundtrack) and DVD (documentary) on October 3, 2006.

 The full-length album version of Stay Black was slated for release through Good Life Recordings in the spring of 2006, but it was again held back.
 Since Good Life Recordings had financed the recording of Love Thongs (and half of Stay Black), as well as the production of the music video for "The New Cleavage", Moyal was unable to shop the release around to other record labels and was forced to wait in hopes that Verhaeghe would finally come through.
 The record label ultimately never offered a reason for its delay and eventual cancellation.
 In September 2006, Moyal relocated to Ann Arbor, Michigan and Damien Done was put on hold for nearly two years.